ActianCorp/Vagrant-Vector-Install/README.md

     2. Into your directory e.g. "C:\VectorEval", copy your download.

 Once Vagrant has completed the VM configuration and installs a terminal screen will be displayed for the Virtual Box VM created.
-For Azure reference the associated word document on a suggested terminal access method.
+For Azure and AWS reference the associated word document for a suggested terminal access method.

 The complete configuration for Virtual Box can take up to 5 minutes dependent on the speed of your network.
 If using the Microsoft Azure provider be patient as in the author's experience it can take a little longer!
+In the author's experience configuration time for AWS was very good.

-If you choose to also install DataFlow the install is approx. 500MB so this will considerably degrade the configuration on Azure.
+If you choose to also install DataFlow the install is approx. 500MB so this will considerably degrade the configuration time for Azure.

-When complete logon as User: actian, Password : actian
+For Virtual Box logon as User: actian, Password : actian

 At this point the Vector environment is fully configured for you to use.